pavelhoral/wrensec-docs/Java-Style-Guide.md

 ### 7.4 Documenting Deprecation
 Deprecated methods, classes, or interfaces must be marked with `@Deprecated` annotations on the source element.

-Such elements must be accompanied by a Javadoc that includes a Javadoc `@deprecated` tag that includes simple, clear directions for the preferred replacement for the deprecated functionality.
+Such elements must be accompanied by a Javadoc that includes a Javadoc `@deprecated` tag that describes the preferred replacement for the deprecated functionality.

 > **Deviation Note:** This section of the style guide was adapted from Google's JavaScript Style Guide; no such section is present in Google's Java Style Guide.